Skip to Content

 Overhanging cargo is a big safety hazard for drivers and other road users.
 As a result, there are state and federal laws that regulate the maximum distance a load may overhang.
 The rules vary from state to state, but in general, the maximum overhang on a truck or trailer is three feet from the front and six feet from the rear.

-READ ALSO: How Much Do Heavy Tow Truck Drivers Make?
+READ ALSO: How Much to Rebuild a Semi Truck Engine?

 The DOT regulations for overhanging loads in vehicles are set out in regulation 81 and 82.
 While the regulations allow for overhangs up to four feet from the front grill, states may require a larger overhang if the load can’t easily be dismembered.
 In California, overhangs may be up to ten feet or more.
 In Connecticut, a load may overhang up to three feet in front and four feet from the rear grill.